vzool/docs/api/reference.md

 ### Joins

-The `joins` parameter allows to join items from a collection to the main result.
+The `joins` parameter allows joining items from another collection to the main result.

 #### Examples

 @TODO: Add examples and useful examples behind this feature

 ## Items

 Items are essentially individual database records which each contain one or more fields (database columns).
 Each item belongs to a specific collection (database table) and is identified by the value of its primary key field.
 In this section we describe the different ways you can manage items.

 This endpoint is dedicated to all user-defined collections only.
-Accessing system tables are forbidden.
-See [Systems endpoints](#system) for more information.
+Accessing system tables is forbidden.
+See [Systems Endpoints](#system) for more information.

 ### Create Items